opulo-inc/ohai/docs/lumen/staging-plate/index.md

 *   Drill out the M3 mounting holes in mobo-bottom-cover to an M3 bolt has generious clearence
 *   Pass the RH/LH vacuum lines and UL cable through the mobo-bottom-cover and motherboard
-	*   Take care to avoid having the vacuum lines twist around eachother between the y-coupler pieces and mobo-bottom-cover
+	*   Take care to avoid having the vacuum lines twist around each other between the y-coupler pieces and mobo-bottom-cover

 	<img src="img/image35.jpg" width="60%"/>
 	<img src="img/image41.jpg" width="60%"/>